SchweizerischeBundesbahnen/journey-service/technical/TechnicalAspects.md

 In your implementation, do consider the documented lifetime or the sent `Cache-Control`-header to avoid unneeded traffic if possible.
 You can typically implement a simple in-memory or in-database cache.

 ##### ETag
 Etag is another caching approach, thus less effective (saving only network traffic but not reducing response time).
-For the cacheable responses, J-S sends the `ETag`-response-header, which can be given back in the `If-None-Match`-request-header.
+For the cacheable responses, J-S sends the `ETag`-response-header, which can be applied in the `If-None-Match`-request-header.
 If the response's ETag matches the given ETag, J-S returns a response without body and with status `304 - Not Modified`.

 Implementation:
 1. Make a request to a cacheable endpoint and read in the `ETag`-header of the response.
 Store the `ETag` and the response (in memory or database).